csuhta/inquisition-perks/readme.txt

 You should tell Speaker Anais that you want her to "spread word of an Inquisition", so that she becomes a Secrets agent.
-Quite a few of the Secrets perks are really bad, so you need all of the help you can get here to avoid spending extra points in that tree.
+Quite a few of the Secrets perks are bad, so you need all of the help that you can get to avoid spending extra points in that tree.

 You should make Lord Berand a Connections agent ("use his influence"), because